 How often do I need to post on Instagram—is it true the more often the better?

-As a business owner, it is hard to balance the upkeep of my business with the upkeep of social media!
-At what stage should I consider bringing in a social media expert?
+It is hard to balance the upkeep of my business with the upkeep of social media.
+At what stage should I consider hiring a social media expert?

 Any tips on turning gifted collaborations into paid collaborations?